Platform View

 opta do "task"Run an autonomous agent loop that completes a task

-opta daemonStart, stop, restart, or install the background daemon
+opta daemonStart, stop, inspect, or install the background daemon runtime

 opta configView and modify CLI configuration settings